Kikobeats/svr/README.md

    └───────────────────────────────────────────────────┘
 ```

-Here `svr` it assuming the main file is called `index.js` and it exists in the current directory.
+`svr` it's assuming main file is called `index.js` in the current path.
 Otherwise, you can provide the file path as first argument.

 Now whatever file modification in the current directory is listened by the `svr` automagically: